 How to live stream Ligue 1 French football online in Australia

-Ligue 1 may lack the prestige of some of Europe's other soccer leagues, like La Liga or the Premier League, but it still delivers top quality soccer and some of the world's best players.
-Paris Saint-Germain has been dominating French soccer in recent years thanks to its star-studded squad.
+Ligue 1 may lack the prestige of some of Europe's other football leagues, like La Liga or the Premier League, but it still delivers top-quality football and some of the world's best players.
+Paris Saint-Germain has been dominating French football in recent years thanks to its star-studded squad.
 But over time, Ligue 1 has incredible parity.
-So much so that 7 different clubs have won the title over the last 12 years – PSG, Lyon, Montpellier, Bordeaux, Lille, Marseille and Monaco.
+So much so that 7 different clubs have won the title over the last 12 years: PSG, Lyon, Montpellier, Bordeaux, Lille, Marseille and Monaco.

-Even so, PSG is once again defending champion, having topped Ligue 1 in the previous two seasons.
-The 2019-20 edition of the championship kicked off on 10 August (AEST) when Monaco and Lyon went head-to-head.
+Even so, PSG are once again defending champions, having topped Ligue 1 in the previous two seasons.
+The 2019-20 edition of the championship kicked off on 10 August (AEST) when Monaco and Lyon went head to head.
 FC Metz and Stade Brestois 29 were promoted ahead of this season, while Stade Malherbe Caen and En Avant de Guingamp have been relegated to Ligue 2.

 Season 2019-20: Biggest Ligue 1 transfers